Transport

 Those who regularly use Metro travel cards will know how they make travel experience seamless, simple and smooth.

 NFC transit cards are a thoroughly proven, rock-solid reliable technology that has been in use for decades.
-It is seamless, isolated, self-contained and minimises the involvement of secondary or third-party systems or equipment.
+It is seamless, isolated, self-contained, and minimises the involvement of secondary or third-party systems or equipment.
 There are no “physical” problems of cash, change, network coverage, app crashes or low battery.
 There is no learning curve.
 It might be old-fashioned, it is not glamorous since it does not involve hype, bluster, shiny devices and PR opportunities, but it still is the method that works the best.
 And the fastest.
 Those from London or New York will know how well the Oyster or MetroCards work.

 A transit card in your pocket or wallet gives as much freedom as having to carry around only your mobile phone and no cash.
 Tickets are issued faster and easier.
 Just hand the conductor your card and your ticket will be issued in a few seconds.
 The convenience is not just for the passenger but for the crew as well.
 They do not have to lug around wads of notes and bundles of coins or fight with passengers for change.
 Overall, it gives peace of mind and makes travel frictionless, seamless and simpler.
 Transit cards should be made mandatory and promoted in a manner that they become the default method of fare payment on all buses of all STUs and private operators eventually replacing cash as the default method of payment.